By Anthony Caruso III | Publisher

 Buyten is the latest former X Games competitor to go into a racing sport.
 Travis Pastrana went from X Games to Rally Cars, before starting Nitro Circus.
 Brian Deegan, who started Metal Mulisha, went from the X Games to Off-Road Racing.

 “These guys [Pastrana and Deegan] are legendary and pioneers in freestyle motocross,” Buyten said.
 “I’m happy to be on the second wave of guys that came in, as a pioneer, and follow in their footsteps.
-They showed guys that you can transfer — and there are some legendary guys like Ricky Johnson, Damon Bradshaw and Jeremy McGrath — that have also made the transfer also from motorcycles.
+They showed guys that you can transfer — and there are some legendary guys like Ricky Johnson, Damon Bradshaw, and Jeremy McGrath — that have also made the transfer also from motorcycles.

 “It’s definitely an elite group and to be on the same page as them, it’s not an easy task for sure, as there are so many, who ride motorcycles that have competed in the X Games.
-Dave Mirra, Bucky Lasik, who is champions on skateboards and BMX.
+Dave Mirra, Bucky Lasik, who are champions on skateboards and BMX.
 They’ve also transferred over to car racing with Rally Cars.
 It’s cool to be a part of it, but I’m happy to be on this new journey.”

 Buyten replaced long-time Metal Mulisha driver Todd Leduc, who is now the driver of the Monster Energy Monster Truck.
 Metal Mulisha, which was started by Deegan and Larry Linkogle, sponsors many action sports athletes.

 “We’re a bunch of guys who like to go out free riding,” he said.
-“We like to have a good time — and we’re known as the bad boy group of freestyle motocross.
+“We like to have a good time — and were known as the bad boy group of freestyle motocross.
 We’re a bunch of buddies that like to ride our bikes together.”

 One of the drivers that Buyten would have liked to work with was Bradshaw.
 He informed The Capital Sports Report that Bradshaw was not brought back to Monster Jam this year.